sstarzh/nginx-k8s-ingress-protect/README.md

 Read [this doc](docs/nginx-plus.md) to learn more about NGINX Ingress controller with NGINX Plus.

-NGINX App Protect module has been added to provide an industry-leading WAF service for k8s workloads fronted by NGINX.
+NGINX Plus App Protect module has been added to provide an industry-leading WAF service for k8s workloads fronted by NGINX.
 See below for instructions on how to build NGINX+ with App Protect module

 ## Getting Started